Find Accommodation in South Africa

 Ceres

 Another attraction synonymous with Ceres must be the winter snowfalls.
 This area is one of the few in the largely Mediterranean Cape where snow falls in the winter, and local tourists flock to the area in season to interact with the magical winter wonderland this creates.
-If you are interested in history, then visit the Toll House monument at Mitchell’s Pass, or the transport riders’ museum which chronicles the town’s time as the main transport route for diamonds to the Cape, and boasts an impressive collection of vehicles from the period.

 A bit further afield, but also of interest to culture and history buffs are several locations where well preserved rock paintings from the areas more primitive inhabitants are on display.
 Other options include the Matroosburg 4 x 4 truck drives, where visitors are treated to a unique trip up the Matroosburg in a 5 ton, all terrain truck or try a trip to Koelfontein Estate, Ceres’s only, but award– winning, wine estate, or the Kaap Agri Co-Op to sample local wines.

 Golf lovers need not fret, as the Ceres Golf Club offers 4891m of well maintained course, with a comfortable club house.
-Bird watching, biking, fishing, hiking and nature reserves are all on offer in the surrounding countryside and mountains, and the friendly local tourism office will be more than happy to advise on these options, as well as provide details of accommodation to suit almost every budget and taste.
+Bird watching, biking, fishing, hiking and nature reserves are all on offer in the surrounding countryside and mountains, and the friendly local tourism office will be more than happy to advise on these options, as well as provide details of Ceres accommodation to suit almost every budget and taste.

 For a small town, almost hidden in the Cape Fold mountains, Ceres certainly packs a large variety of attractions, and will almost certainly have something that will appeal to anyone.